Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Benchmarking CLIP Models

 The English ImageNet performance of the models is \textit{not} indicative of their ZS-IC performance for other languages, especially low-resource ones: for example, OpenCLIP XLMR-L H-14 outperforms M-CLIP XLMR-L L-14 by 25 accuracy points on English ImageNet, yet trails it 8.6 points on average for low-resource languages.
 We believe that this points to the ``curse of multilinguality'' of the text encoder -- namely that, under a fixed model capacity, an improvement of representation quality for some language(s) comes at the expense of representational deterioration for others.
 This phenomenon has been well-documented in particular for XLM-R \cite{conneau_unsupervised_2020,pfeiffer_mad-x_2020}.
 Among the model variants obtained with the same training procedure (e.g., four variants of M-CLIP), English performance does seem to correlate with the performance on other languages.

-The OpenCLIP models, trained on the massive LAION5B data, yield good results for high- and mid-resource languages but perform poorly (in comparison with M-CLIP variants) for low-resource languages.
-In \S\ref{sec:experiments:lang_distribution}, we demonstrate that OpenCLIP performance strongly correlates with the distribution of languages in LAION5B: this would suggest that contrastive training (i.e., CLIP and LiT) leads to poor generalization across languages.
-In contrast, the best performance of M-CLIP models (with XLM-R as text encoder) on low-resource languages suggests that distillation-based training offers better cross-lingual generalization (yields best performance even for languages unseen in distillation training, see \S\ref{sec:experiments:distillation}).
+The OpenCLIP models and mSigLIP, both trained on massive web-crawled corpora, yield good results for high- and mid-resource languages but perform poorly (in comparison to M-CLIP and NLLB-SigLIP) for low-resource languages.
+In \S\ref{sec:experiments:lang_distribution}, we demonstrate that OpenCLIP performance strongly correlates with the distribution of languages in LAION5B: this would suggest that contrastive training (i.e., CLIP and LiT) leads to poor cross-language generalization.

+In contrast, the better performance of (XLM-R-based) M-CLIP models on low-resource languages suggests that distillation-based training offers stronger cross-lingual generalization (and yields best performance even for languages unseen in distillation training, see \S\ref{sec:experiments:distillation}).
 We hypothesize that by aligning representations of captions in all other languages to the representations of corresponding English captions results in a more language-agnostic representation space.
+At the same time, in line with the ``curse of multilinguality'', this improved generalization is paid with reduced quality of representations of high-resource languages, where M-CLIP models fall well behind.

+The NLLB-SigLIP models, which combine a strong image encoder with the NLLB encoders trained on 200 languages, show impressive results for low- to mid-resource languages but underperform for the high-resource languages, suggesting again a trade-off between languages.

-At the same time, in line with the ``curse of multilinguality'', this improved generalization is paid with reduced quality of representations of high-resource languages, where M-CLIP models fall well behind OpenCLIP.
-This trade-off between cross-lingual generalization and per-language performance is best exemplified with AltCLIP: the model is exceptionally good for the 9 languages present in its large-scale distillation training (\S\ref{sec:experiments:distillation}), yet performs (comparatively) poorly for most other languages -- training on a very large dataset for only a few languages simply overwrites the XLM-R's knowledge of other languages, obtained in its original pretraining.
+The trade-off between cross-lingual generalization and per-language performance is best exemplified with AltCLIP: the model is exceptionally good for the 9 languages present in its large-scale distillation training (\S\ref{sec:experiments:distillation}), yet performs (comparatively) poorly for most other languages -- training on a very large dataset for only a few languages simply overwrites the XLM-R's knowledge of other languages, obtained in its original pretraining.

 The two mBERT-based models significantly underperform all other models.
-This is in part due to mBERT being generally a weaker multilingual text encoder than XLM-R \cite{hu2020xtreme,lauscher2020zero}.
+This is in part due to mBERT being generally a weaker multilingual text encoder \citep{hu2020xtreme,lauscher2020zero}.
 On top of that, M-CLIP mBERT variants have been trained on less data than XLM-R-based counterparts (3M vs. 7M captions) and ST is distilled with parallel sentences that are \textit{not} image captions.